hlydecker/are-you-wearing-a-mask/README.md

 ![Batman](content/batman.png)

-**Figure:** Out of sample data, such as this composite image of Christian Bale as Batman in Christopher Nolan's film *Batman Begins* was used to how the model performs on novel unusual scenarios.
-From this example we can see that the model thinks that if the top half of a face an the bottom half are different, there might be a mask.
+**Figure:** Out of sample data, such as this composite image of Christian Bale as Batman in Christopher Nolan's film *Batman Begins* was used to test how the model performs on novel unusual scenarios.
+From this example we can see that the model thinks that if the top half of a face and the bottom half are different, there might be a mask.
 So it is not identifying Batman's mask on the top of his head, it instead thinks Batman is a black humanoid with pointy ears wearing a flesh coloured face mask.

 ### Deployment